By Alberto Pinero in Madrid

 A departure for Lopez would leave new arrival Navas clear to put pressure on Casillas, who is now set to stay at the club having been linked with a move away earlier in the summer.

-Madrid is expecting a number of sides to express an interest in Lopez after he racked up 62 appearances in a successful 18-month spell at the club.
+Madrid are expecting a number of sides to express an interest in Lopez after he racked up 62 appearances in a successful 18-month spell at the club.

 The former Villarreal and Sevilla shot stopper still has three years left on his Madrid contract.